Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Finally, a trademark cannot be registered if it has been filed in bad faith.

-- trademark applications, as above, subject to their final registration;
+- earlier applications, subject to registration; and

-- ‘well-known’ marks within the meaning of Article 6bis of the Paris convention;
+- well-known marks, within the meaning of Article 6bis of the Paris Convention;

 Are collective and certification marks registrable?
 If so, under what conditions?